-Would like to hear an example?
-Using a CDP will help you muster different pieces of information to come up with segmented marketing campaigns—and this is an amazing opportunity to speak directly and more persuasively to a specific target audience you want to attract to your eCommerce.
+Would you like to hear an example?
+Using a CDP will help you muster different pieces of information to come up with segmented marketing campaigns—and this is a fantastic opportunity to speak directly and more persuasively to a specific target audience you want to attract to your eCommerce.

 5. Personalize communication

 Today customers are willing to pay more for personalized experiences.

 For example, if your customers see an online advertisement for a product they have already bought, chances are they will grow frustrated (and irritated, quite honestly).
 The opposite happens if you give customers fittable product suggestions based on what they have previously purchased as soon as they navigate your website.

 A CDP will help you avoid blind spots in your communication and leverage data to build tailored touchpoints.

 Shoppers expect to have unified customer experience in both digital and physical environments.
 It doesn’t matter if they are using an app, a desktop website, or walking into your store.

 Gladly, CDPs provide information that is hugely relevant to plan and execute experiences that will delight and retain customers, whether they are online or offline.
 It also gives you insights into when and how these experiences should occur in the conversion funnel.

 7. Measure eCommerce success